Bank Street College of Education: Graduate School of Education

-In the 1930s, Bank Street moved to 69 Bank Street and opened as The Cooperative School for Teachers, a joint venture with other schools with a goal to develop teacher education and training.
-In the 1950s, the school's name changed from The Cooperative School for Teachers to the Bank Street College of Education after earning accreditation by the Board of Regents of New York State to award Master of Science degrees.
+In the 1930s, Bank Street moved to 69 Bank Street and opened as the Cooperative School for Teachers, a joint venture with other schools with a goal to develop teacher education and training.
+In the 1950s, the school's name changed from the Cooperative School for Teachers to the Bank Street College of Education, after earning accreditation by the Board of Regents of New York State to award Master of Science degrees.

 As of 2024, the graduate school had about 65 full time and 55 part-time faculty and staff and approximately 844 students, of which 87% were female.

 Bank Street Family Center

 Bank Street Family Center provides full-day, year-round childcare, preschool, and pre-k options for children between 6 months to five years old.

-Head Start

-Bank Street was influential in the establishment of the National Head Start Program.